dotnet/csharplang/meetings/2019/README.md

   In anticipation of possibly permitting `and` and `or` as pattern combinators in the future, we should forbid (or at least warn) when these identifiers are used as the designator in a declaration or recursive pattern.
 Otherwise it would be a breaking change.

+- To where do null inferences flow from a pattern in a `switch`? (open)

+  1. To the entry of the switch and all previous cases
+  2. To that branch of the switch only
+  3. To all code that follows the test in logical order

 ## Mar 6, 2019

 - ~~Nullable sidecar files (Immo)~~